textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 String ids = "ids_example"; // String | Find contact by ID(s)
 Integer listId = 56; // Integer | Find contact by List ID
 Integer includeBlocked = 56; // Integer | Should blocked contacts to be included
-String query = "query_example"; // String | Find contacts by specified search query
+String query = "query_example"; // String | Find contacts by specified search query.
 Integer local = 0; // Integer | Treat phone number passed in 'query' field as local.
 Default is 0 String country = "country_example"; // String | 2-letter ISO country code for local phone numbers, used when 'local' is set to true.
 Default is account country
 String orderBy = "id"; // String | Order results by some field.
 Default is id.